 Denote by $x_1,\dots,x_N$ and $y_1,\dots,y_N$ be the standard coordinate functions on $T^*\C^N = \C^{N} \oplus (\C^N)^*$.
 They are Darboux coordinates with respect to the standard symplectic form.
 Recall that the $\beta\gamma$-system $\calD^{\ch}(T^* \C^N)=(\beta\gamma)^{\otimes N}$ is the vertex algebra strongly generated by $x_i$ and $y_i$ for $i=1,\dots,N$ being subject to the operator product expansions $x_i(z) y_j(w) \sim -\delta_{ij}/(z-w)$ and $x_i(z) x_j(w) \sim y_i(z) y_j(w) \sim 0$.
 The $\hbar$-adic $\beta\gamma$-system on $T^* \C^N$ is the $\hbar$-adic vertex algebra $\calD^\ch(T^* \C^{N})_{\hbar}$ isomorphic as a $\C[[\hbar]]$-module to

 with operator product expansions

-for $i,j=1,\dots,N$, where we write $x_i(z) = Y(x_{i (-1)},z)$ and $y_i(z) = Y(y_{i (-1)},z)$.
+for $i,j=1,\dots,N$, where we write $x_i(z) = Y(x_{i (-1)}, z)$ and $y_i(z) = Y(y_{i (-1)}, z)$.
 Evidently, it is an $\hbar$-adic analogue of the $\beta\gamma$-system vertex algebra.

-The notion of chiral differential operators (CDO), which is the chiral analogue of sheaves of differential operators on complex manifolds, was studied in \cite{GMS00, GMS04, GMS03, MSV99, MS99}.
+The notion of chiral differential operators (CDO), which is the chiral analogue of sheaves of differential operators on complex manifolds, was introduced in \cite{MSV99,BeiDri04} and developed in \cite{MSV99,MS99,GMS00,GMS04,GMS03}.
 Following their construction, we can localise the $\beta\gamma$-system $\calD^\ch(T^* \C^N)$ generated by $x_i$ and $y_i$ for $i=1,\dots,N$ as a sheaf of vertex algebras on the complex vector space $\C^N$.
 Moreover, as discussed in \cite{AKM15}, we can also localise the above $\hbar$-adic $\beta\gamma$-system $\calD^\ch(T^* \C^{N})_{\hbar}$ as a sheaf $\calD^\ch_{T^* \C^N, \hbar}$ of $\hbar$-adic vertex algebras on the cotangent bundle $T^* \C^N$.

 We shall give the details of this construction below, which we can summarise as follows: for the $\hbar$-adic $\beta\gamma$-system, the operator product expansions (and hence the $(n)$-products) between the vertex operators are determined by the Wick formula and thus they turn out to be bidifferential operators in the variables $x_{i (-n)}$, $y_{i (-n)}$.
 Therefore, even for rational functions in $x_{i (-n)}$, $y_{i (-n)}$, the same bidifferential operators give well-defined operator product expansions (or $(n)$-products) between them.
 Hence, we obtain a sheaf of $\hbar$-adic vertex algebras $\calD^\ch_{T^* \C^N, \hbar}$ on $T^* \C^N$.